 Your pores might be clogged without you even noticing.
 Your pores can get clogged when you are not cleansing your face properly, or if you have been skipping your regular exfoliation routine.
 Dead skin cells, dirt, and skin oils, when mixed, can cause clogged pores.
 To avoid clogged pores, opt for chemical exfoliators that have glycolic acid and salicylic acid.
 You can also use retinol to improve the cellular turnover of the skin.

 Skin Sin 5: Leaving your Makeup on Overnight

 As we’ve already touched upon above, using only makeup wipes to remove your makeup and cleanse your skin is a big, fat no-no!
 So, imagine what happens when you leave your makeup on overnight!
 While leaving your makeup on each night likely won’t cause long-lasting damage to your skin, it can clog your pores and cause acne breakouts.
 Your face can also accumulate free-radicals from the environment during the day, and by not cleansing your skin properly, you are promoting the development of fine lines and prematurely aged skin.

 Taking care of your skin requires continuous effort.
 Healthy and beautiful looking skin can’t be achieved by just one day of doing your skincare- it’s all about consistency.
-It requires religiously sticking to your routine and making sure that your skin functions optimally by keeping it clean and nourished and knowing which of the above skincare habits to avoid.
+It requires religiously sticking to your routine and making sure that your skin functions optimally by keeping it clean and nourished and knowing which of the above skincare habits to avoid in 2021.